jarviscanada/jarvis_data_eng_talha/cloud_devops/README.md

 ## Introduction

 The purpose of this project was to deploy the Springboot trading-app microservice on the Amazon Web Services (AWS) cloud.
-Since the app's usage may vary during the day, it should be scalable, elastic, and high available which is achievable if deployed on AWS.
+Since the app's usage may vary during the day, it should be scalable, elastic, and highly available which is achievable if deployed on AWS.
 The cloud services that I used are AWS's Elastic Cloud Compute (EC2), Amazon Relational Database Service (RDS), and AWS's Elastic Beanstalk (EB).
 I will go into further detail about each of these services below.
 Furthermore, I also created a Continuous Integration (CI)/Continuous Delivery (CD) pipeline using Jenkins to automate and fasten the deployment life cycle.

 ## Cloud Application Architecture